michelin/Evergreen-Patterns/content/practices & cases/Capacity Planning on Azure.md

 - DataBricks \
   Billing Model: pay-as-you-go\
   Monitoring approach: By comparing run hours to average in last 30 days \ DataBricks is charged based on computing time (of the VMs allocated to the workspace).
 It is difficult to check each jobs.
 We assume the total computing time in one month should be relatively stable, thus we compare the daily figure and average of 1 month.
+If it is 20% more than avg(last 30 days), we mark it as over-used.
+If it is 50% less than avg(last 30 days), we mark it as under-used.
 - Data Factory \
   Billing Model: pay-as-you-go\
   Monitoring approach: By comparing run counts to average in last 30 days \
   Data Factory is charged by 1) Pipeline orchestration and execution 2) Data flow cluster execution and debugging (no applicable to our application) 3) Data Factory operations. (zero rate in our case).
 As DataBricks, we assume the total orchestration counts and data move hours in one month should be relatively stable, thus we compare the daily figure and average of 1 month.
+If it is 20% more than avg(last 30 days), we mark it as over-used.
+If it is 50% less than avg(last 30 days), we mark it as under-used.

 # To Be Continued